KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 - Got sidetracked with another go: I decided to put out the core triangle waves for an analog VCO through a couple of AD9833 DDS ICs (easily available as boards at the usual mass product websites).
 Take a peek at that repo: https://github.com/KarenColumbo/Teensy-DCO-progress
 - This works, polyphonic portamento included, so I will stick with it for a while.
-- Will the good things that work there include here in the future!
+- Will include the good things that work there into this repo here in the future!

 ### Feb 14th '23